 Dr. Bellows mused.
 “Interesting, given that the other test subjects were unable to speak.
 You confirmed their complete lack of fear over repeated treatments.
 Their initial treatments were always the hardest.”

 Dr. Bellows asked, turning his face up as if speaking to the air.
 “Adam!
 Are the Nanomites ready for the first test?”

 Adam replied, “Affirmative.”

 I, feeling a bit alarmed, asked, “Just a sec, what kind of test are you talking about?”

 In answer, Dr. Bellows slashed my hand deeply with a scalpel.

-Adam noted, without emotion, “Bleeding stopped after one second, ensuring the wounds self-cleansing, and the cut closed within 30 seconds...” and as I watched I heard the voice continue, “ ... no visible scarring should remain after one hour.”
-The gash in my hand had disappeared before my eyes, and all that remained of a wicked cut was a pink line that was quickly fading away.
+Adam noted, without emotion, “Bleeding stopped after one second, ensuring the wounds self-cleansing, and the cut closed within 30 seconds...” and as I watched, I heard the voice continue, “ ... no visible scarring should remain after one hour.”
+The gash in my hand had disappeared before my eyes, and all that remained of a nasty cut was a pink line that was quickly fading away.

 I asked sharply.
 “What the hell was that all about?”

-Dr. Bellows said with a sheepish look.
+Dr. Bellows said with a bland look.
 “Sorry, it was determined that you would be reluctant to see someone slash your hand.”

-I asked, “You DETERMINED!!!”
+I asked, “It was DETERMINED!!!”
 Still angry, but watching my hand in disbelief.
 I said, “Damn right I would have,” still looking at my hand.
 I then asked, doubting what I had seen, “Did I see what I think I just saw?”.